willcommit/setup_angular_web_app_project/setup_angular_web_app_project.md

 This document is written by me as a high level cheat sheet for starting an Angular web app Project.
 Very much inspired (sprinkled with my own experience) by [Doguhan Uluca's fantastic book.](https://www.packtpub.com/web-development/angular-8-enterprise-ready-web-applications-second-edition#tab-label-product.info.authors.tab)

 This is a living document that will be updated as new insights and experiences are gained.
-Feel free to contribute with your experiences.
+Feel free to contribute with your own experiences of web app development.

 # ANGULAR DEV ENV SETUP
 This part is aimed for developers setting up their Angular development environment on a new machine.
 Most of the process can easily be scripted.